johnmeunier/js-developer-you-should-know-it/Notes.md

 *John*
 *1mns*

 Hello Everyone.
-To begin, thank you for being there, it's a pleasure to talk to you about Javascript, especially about the topics that we will discuss : objects and array manipulation, functionnal programming and some tips.
+Thank you for being there, it's a pleasure to talk to you about Javascript, especially about the topics that we will discuss : objects and array manipulation, functionnal programming and some tips.
 That will be a condensed version of a one hour original talk, you can find the full version on my github with some dev tools tips, promises and block scope tips.

 #### John
 My name is Johnathan MEUNIER and I'm a french full stack JS developer.
 I'm software engineer at the Lille Webcenter, in the North of france.
 You can find me on Twitter @J7N__ and on my Github @johnmeunier